byteduck/duckOS/README.md

 - Terminal (/bin/terminal): A libui-based terminal application.
 - System Monitor (/bin/monitor): A basic system monitor showing memory and CPU utilization.
 - 4 In a Row (/bin/4inarow): A basic four-in-a-row game.
 Play with two players or against the computer.
+- Sandbar (/bin/sandbar): A basic "taskbar" that displays a row of buttons at the bottom of the screen to launch applications.

 ### CLI Programs